 - Limit your travel unless absolutely necessary during severe weather.

-- Pedestrians are asked to stay alert when crossing the street and ensure eye contact with the equipment operators before proceeding.
+- Pedestrians, please stay alert when crossing the street and make eye contact with the equipment operators before proceeding.

-- Remove all parked vehicles from the streets until such time as plowing has been completed.
+- Remove parked vehicles from streets wherever possible until plowing has been completed.